fmanclossi/TJBot-playbook/examples/Segrate_ASL2018/README.md

 ### Guide students to TJBot nodes

-Say to insert TJ in "filter nodes" search box (left high corner of Node-Red Flow Editor) and introduce nodes available (you can also use a slide)
+Ask to insert TJ in "filter nodes" search box (left high corner of Node-Red Flow Editor) to quickly find TJBot nodes and introduce them (you can also use a slide).

 ![TJBot Node-Red nodes](Images/TJBot%20Lab%20-%20TJBot%20nodes%20from%20JeanCarl%20Bisson.jpg)